-Other earlier features of importance within the scavi include elements of the barracks and principia of the Castra Nova Equitum Singularium, constructed under Septimius Severus, a substantial bath complex and an the so-called casa trapezoidale variously interpreted as a house or inn but almost certainly a macellum.
+Other earlier features of importance within the scavi include elements of the barracks and principia of the Castra Nova Equitum Singularium, constructed under Septimius Severus, a substantial bath complex and the so-called casa trapezoidale.

 Still earlier structures accessible for study include sections of palatial housing in use up until the second century AD.

 Material from the scavi has already been extensively studied (Liverani, P. (ed.), (1998) Laterano I: Scavi sotto la Basilica di S. Giovanni in Laterano.1: Materiali.
 Vatican City) and there have been many important papers on different elements of the complex.

 Of particular note, for example, is the major programme of research, led by Olof Brandt of the Pontificio Istituto di Archeologia Cristiana that has focussed on the Lateran baptistery.

 To date, however, there has never been a comprehensive survey of the entire complex.
 Some elements of the scavi have never been surveyed and many of the structures exposed within it remain ill-understood.
 Early plans of key areas, often reproduced, mask significant detail.